maswang32/maswang32.github.io/knowledgemap/notes/papers/Elucidated-Diffusion-Models.md

 - dropout x
 - conv1 x, conv2 has out, out, kernel size 3, 1e-5 initial weight
 -

+### Positional Encoding

+    Notes:
+        - log(sigma) lyings 6 stds outside the mean has prob.
+1.973e-9,
+        - This is 1 in 506 Million.
+        With P_mean=-1.2, range is [-8.4, 6]
+        c_noise ranges from -2.1 to 1.5

 Last Reviewed 2/11/25